 That is a significant factor.
 You do want your gloves to last long.

-It is not a beautiful thing to reach for a tree branch or grab from a rock and have them ripped leaving you unprotected to cold, blisters and micro-injuries.
+It is not beautiful to reach for a tree branch or grab from a rock and have them ripped, leaving you unprotected from cold, blisters, and micro-injuries.

 When you walk with trekking poles for hours, your gloves must not allow all that friction to be transferred to your palm and fingers.